 Patrice Sarath is an author and editor living in Austin, Texas.
-Her novels include the fantasy series, Books of the Gordath (Gordath Wood, Red Gold Bridge, and The Crow God’s Girl) and the romance The Unexpected Miss Bennet.
-She has been published by Penguin in the US and Robert Hale Ltd. in the UK.
+Her novels include the fantasy books The Sisters Mederos and Fog Season (Books I and II of the Tales of Port Saint Frey), the series Books of the Gordath (Gordath Wood, Red Gold Bridge, and The Crow God’s Girl) and the romance The Unexpected Miss Bennet.

 Patrice is the author of numerous short stories that have appeared in several magazines and anthologies, including Weird Tales, Black Gate, Alfred Hitchcock Mystery Magazine, Realms of Fantasy, and many others.
 Her short story “A Prayer for Captain La Hire” was included in Year’s Best Fantasy of 2003 compiled by David Hartwell and Katherine Cramer.
 Her story “Pigs and Feaches,” originally published in Apex Digest, was reprinted in 2013 in Best Tales of the Apocalypse by Permuted Press.

 Patrice is an avid horsewoman.
-She also enjoys bike-riding, rollerblading, and hiking the woods and trails outside Austin.
-She can often be found writing at her neighborhood coffee house.
+She also enjoys bike-riding and hiking the woods and trails outside Austin.

 - Bad Amy (2006, Space Squid)

 - Bad Dog (2015, Andromeda Spaceways In-Flight Magazine; 2017 Deep Magic)

 - Blood on the Snow (1999, Alfred Hitchcock Mystery Magazine; 2017 Bloodbound)